pwcrack/Backup-Utility-Scripts-for-Google-Drive/README.md

 https://productforums.google.com/forum/#!topic/drive/_pkbcBOHjKo;context-place=topicsearchin/drive/automatically$20delete$20from$20trash

-This project includes a python script called emptytrash.py that can be run as a scheduled task or a chron job that will empty the trash, resolving this issue.
+This project includes a python script called emptytrash.py that can be run as a scheduled task or a cron job that will empty the trash, resolving this issue.

 # Google Drive does not provide data integrity checking of synched files

 It is very important to me that after I have synched all of my files, that I be able to validate the integrity of these files.
 I wanted to be able to compare the hashes of the files in the cloud with the hashes of the files stored locally.

-This project includes a python script called validate_drive_hashes.py that can be run as a scheduled task or a chron job that will compare these hashes and send me an email confirmation including success or failure.
+This project includes a python script called validate_drive_hashes.py that can be run as a scheduled task or a cron job that will compare these hashes and send me an email confirmation including success or failure.

 # Google Drive API